For Employees & Individuals — Your Path Back to Work

 Non-DOT Clients Welcome

 Important: You cannot return to safety-sensitive work until you complete the full SAP process — including the initial evaluation, recommended treatment, follow-up evaluation, and a negative return-to-duty test.
 The sooner you start, the sooner you can return to work.
-Call Paul today at 860-502-0917.
+Call me today at 860-502-0917.
+Weekdays or Weekends.

 The Complete SAP Process — 7 Steps